massoncheg/forgejo-docs/docs/admin/actions/installation/binary.md

 $ useradd --create-home runner
 ```

-If the runner will be using Docker (or rootful Podman through the Docker shim), ensure the `runner` user had access to
+If the runner will be using Docker (or rootful Podman through the Docker shim), ensure the `runner` user has access to
 the docker/podman socket.
 If you are using Docker, run:

 ```shell